-We are pleased to announce that in May 2013 Language Partners received the inaugural Kalamazoo College Global Prize for Collaborative Social Justice Leadership and that in March 2014, Language Partners will be presenting at the international TESOL conference in Portland, Oregon.
+In May 2013 Language Partners received the inaugural Kalamazoo College Global Prize for Collaborative Social Justice Leadership!

-For more information please contact Language Partners coordinator Hugh Bishop at email@example.com.
+For more information please contact Language Partners co-coordinators Hugh Bishop at firstname.lastname@example.org or LuAnn Sorenson at email@example.com.

-Want to see and read more about Language Partners?
+To see and read more about Language Partners: